KHEngineering/RoboRio/vision/cameratest.md

 permalink: /vision/cameratest/
 ---

 # THIS IS A DRAFT VERSION, NO SECTION IS FINAL
+Last Updated: Dec.
+11 2014

 ## 1.0 Introduction:

-   In this article Team 2168 compares the performance of 3 popular embedded processors used in Vision Processing for it is applicability to the First Robotics Competition.
+   In this article Team 2168 compares the performance of 3 popular embedded processors used in Vision Processing for their use in the First Robotics Competition (FRC).

    The purpose of this test is to help determine which device is best suitable to a team depending on their needs.